 Birdsong, after so long

-At Tahi, we don’t use pollen traps because they can damage bees’ delicate wings, nor do we collect bee venom as it can harm or even kill bees.
-And, rather than stripping our hives of honey, we leave our bees with a box of honey per hive to keep them well fed over winter months – because healthy bees make healthy honey!
-Learn more …
+At Tahi, we respect and care for our bees.
+We don’t use pollen traps because they can damage bees’ delicate wings, nor do we collect bee venom as it can harm or even kill bees.
+And rather than stripping our hives of honey, we leave our bees with a box of honey per hive to keep them well fed over winter months – healthy bees make healthy honey!

 Reptiles & Fish

-Growing a greener world
+Growing a Greener World

 Two notable species which have been dispersed by birds back into the forests are Mangaeo (Litsea calicaris) a future forest canopy tree, and Taurepo (Rhabdothamnus solandri or NZ Gloxinia), a small understory shrub that is important for nectar-feeding birds and reptiles.
 Most of our plants are grown from seed and cuttings taken from Tahi estate – further demonstration of our full circle philosophy.
-Download bird species list
+Download tree species list here.

-The kidneys of the land
+The Kidneys of the Land

 Slowly, our wetlands are recovering, although it will take many years for swamp forest to return.
-Meanwhile, Tahi is now home several classes of wetland: saline – mangroves and rush dominated swamps; freshwater – reed swamps in deeper water; and sedgelands and flax where there is no free-standing water.
+Meanwhile, Tahi is now home to several classes of wetland: saline – mangroves and rush dominated swamps; freshwater – reed swamps in deeper water; and sedgelands and flax where there is no free-standing water.

-Our Dry lands
+Our Dry Lands

 Tahi is home to the sand daphne (Pimelea villosa), a species in decline nationally.
 Together with the New Zealand Dunes Trust and QEII Trust, we’re involved in an experimental restoration programme, which involves re-establishing native dune species along the coast of Tahi.